 18And the throne had six steps and a footstool of gold that were fastened to the throne, and there were armrests on either side of the seat and two lions standing beside the armrests.

-19Twelve lions stood there on the one side and on the other on the six steps; there was nothing like it made in any kingdom.
+19Twelve lions stood there, one on the one end and one on the other end of the six steps; there was nothing like it made in any kingdom.

 21For the king had ships that went to Tarshish with the servants of Huram; once every three years the ships of Tarshish came, bringing gold and silver, ivory and apes and peacocks.